 We market and sell our products directly to customers through our sales organization and, in some countries, through authorized, independent sales agents.
 Our current sales organization consists of two groups, water desalination and oil and gas.
-The water desalination group consists of the megaprojects group, which is responsible for sales of our ERDs for desalination projects exceeding 50,000 cubic meters per day, and our OEM group, which is responsible for sales of PX devices, turbochargers, and pumps for plants designed to produce less than 50,000 cubic meters per day.
-Our oil and gas group is focused on the identification of new oil and gas customers for our products and the marketing of our products into various market segments of the oil and gas industry.
+The water desalination group targets MPD, OEM, and aftermarket opportunities.
+MPD opportunities are for desalination projects exceeding 50,000 cubic meters per day.
+OEM opportunities include sales of PX devices, turbochargers, and pumps for plants designed to produce less than 50,000 cubic meters per day.
+Aftermarket opportunities include replacement parts and additional product, as well as technical support, training, product installation, and plant commissioning.
+Our oil and gas group targets opportunities with oil and gas customers who have applications for our products and services.

 A significant portion of our revenue is from outside of the United States.
-Sales in the United States represented 13%, 8%, and 10% of our net revenue for the fiscal years 2013, 2012, and 2011, respectively.
-Additional segment and geographical information regarding our net revenues is included in Note 13 to the Consolidated Financial Statements in this Form 10-K.
+Sales in the United States represented 4%, 13%, and 8% of our net revenue for the fiscal years 2014, 2013, and 2012, respectively.
+Additional segment and geographical information regarding our net revenue is included in Note 13 to the Consolidated Financial Statements in this Form 10-K.

-Since many of the large EPC firms that specialize in large projects are located in the Mediterranean region, we have sales and technical staff based out of Madrid, Spain.
+Since many of the large EPC firms that specialize in large projects are located in the Mediterranean region, we have sales and technical staff based out of Spain.
 A sales branch in Dubai, United Arab Emirates serves the Middle East, where many desalination plants and key EPC firms are located.
 We also have a sales office in Shanghai, China to address this emerging market for our energy recovery products.
 In the U.S., our sales office along with our corporate headquarters is located in San Leandro, California.
 As opportunities and diversification dictate, particularly in oil and gas, we will look to expand our geographical presence.